-When we create our own unique art, we want to use reference material (images) free of copyright.
+When you create your own unique art, use reference material (images) free of copyright.

-That said, when drawing cartoon characters, we are drawing figures that are a property of their creator.
+That said, when drawing cartoon characters, you are drawing figures that are a property of their creator.

-We do it as fan art, not to sell (unless we have permission).
+Do it as fan art, not to sell (unless you have permission).